Fengon 580: First generation (2016)

-The Fengguang 580 originally debuted at the 2016 Beijing Auto Show in China, and was launched to the Chinese market in June 2016 with prices ranging from 80,900 yuan to 123,000 yuan.
+The Fengon 580 originally debuted at the 2016 Beijing Auto Show in China, and was launched to the Chinese market in June 2016 with prices ranging from 80,900 yuan to 123,000 yuan.

 Initially at launch, it was powered by only one engine, a 1.5-litre SFG turbocharged four-cylinder engine, a 1.8-litre SFG naturally-aspirated four-cylinder engine was added later, it is available with two different transmissions, a 6-speed manual and a CVT transmission.

-In Indonesia, the Fengguang 580 is sold as the DFSK Glory 580 since 2018.
+In Indonesia, the Fengon 580 is sold as the DFSK Glory 580 since 2018.
 It was first displayed at the 25th Gaikindo Indonesia International Auto Show in August 2017, with a media test drive was held later on 28 November 2017, it was then showcased again at the 26th Indonesia International Motor Show in April 2018, with bookings opened at the same time during the show.
 The Glory 580 was launched on 19 July 2018 with initial pricing starts from Rp 245 million to Rp 308 million, the launch of the Glory 580 is also commemorated with the Indonesian singer Agnez Mo as the DFSK Indonesia brand ambassador.
 The Glory 580 is available in two trim levels: Comfort and Luxury.
 The Comfort trim is available either with a 1.5-litre turbo or a 1.8-litre engine, while the Luxury trim is only available with a 1.5-litre turbo engine.
 Transmission options includes 5-speed manual (Comfort 1.8 only), 6-speed manual and CVT.
 The Indonesian-spec DFSK Glory 580 is locally assembled in Indonesia at DFSK's Cikande facility in Serang Regency, Banten and is exported to other countries since 2018 as well, such as Bangladesh, Nepal, Sri Lanka, and Hong Kong.
 Due to falling demand, the Glory 580 was discontinued in Indonesia in late 2020 while export to other markets continues.
 For the Indonesian market, it was replaced by an updated flagship variant, the Glory i-Auto.

-In South Korea, the Fengguang 580 was launched in 2018 as the DFSK G7, the G7 was sold and distributed by DFSK's South Korean official distributor, Shinwon CK Motors.
+In South Korea, the Fengon 580 was launched in 2018 as the DFSK G7, the G7 was sold and distributed by DFSK's South Korean official distributor, Shinwon CK Motors.

-In Pakistan, the Fengguang 580 was launched on 24 April 2019 as the DFSK Glory 580, under DFSK's local distributor in Pakistan, Regal Automobiles Industries Limited.
+In Pakistan, the Fengon 580 was launched on 24 April 2019 as the DFSK Glory 580, under DFSK's local distributor in Pakistan, Regal Automobiles Industries Limited.

-The Fengguang 580 was launched in Russia as the DFM 580, which was announced in late 2018 and eventually went on sale on 8 May 2019.
-It was also launched as the Glory 580 in Bangladesh on late 2018, in Nepal on 28 March 2019, in Hong Kong on 24 October 2019, and in Morocco on 21 February 2020.
+The Fengon 580 was launched in Russia as the DFM 580, which was announced in late 2018 and eventually went on sale on 8 May 2019.
+It was also launched as the Glory 580 in Bangladesh on late 2018, in Nepal on 28 March 2019, in Hong Kong on 24 October 2019, in Morocco on 21 February 2020, and in Brunei on 26 November 2020.

+In the United Kingdom, the DFSK Glory 580 was imported in right-hand drive (RHD) by Dorset-based distributor, Sokon Automotive in 2020.

-The Fengguang 580 received a facelift in 2018, changes includes redesigned front and rear bumpers, new wheel designs, redesigned rear taillights, and updated interior design and quality.
+The Fengon 580 received a facelift in 2018, changes includes redesigned front and rear bumpers, new wheel designs, redesigned rear taillights, and updated interior design and quality.